abbott567/blog/src/pages/work/portfolio/user-journey-maps/post.md

 ### Tasks or themes

-If a task has more than one step or action then you can group them to help people understand what it is the user was doing at the time.
+If a task has more than one step or action, then you can group them to help people understand what it is the user was doing at the time.

 ![A title spanning multiple columns, grouping the first two actions under a category titled: Quality Check, cut and paste relevant files.](/images/work/user-journey-map-tasks.jpg)